Chicago Pile-1: Significance and commemoration

 The successful test of CP-1 not only proved that a nuclear reactor was feasible, it demonstrated that the k factor was larger than originally thought.
 This removed the objections to the use of air or water as a coolant rather than expensive helium.
 It also meant that there was greater latitude in the choice of materials for coolant pipes and control mechanisms.
 Wigner now pressed ahead with his design for a water-cooled production reactor.
 There remained concerns about the ability of a graphite-moderated reactor being able to produce plutonium on industrial scale, and for this reason the Manhattan Project continued the development of heavy water production facilities.
-An air-cooled reactor, the X-10 Graphite Reactor, was built at the Clinton Engineer Works in Oak Ridge as part of a plutonium semiworks, followed by larger water-cooled production reactors at the Hanford Site in Washington state.
+An air-cooled reactor, the X-10 Graphite Reactor, was built at the Clinton Engineer Works in Oak Ridge, Tennessee, as part of a plutonium semiworks, followed by larger water-cooled production reactors at the Hanford Site in Washington state.
 Enough plutonium was produced for an atomic bomb by July 1945, and for two more in August.